Author: Click Raven

 A case study found that implementing real-time systems led to a 45% increase in operational efficiency.
 This shift helped reduce lead times by 38% for the participating firms.

+Beyond inventory, facilities are also pairing these systems with a manufacturing security system to monitor floor activity, protect high-value equipment, and maintain accountability across shifts.
 Shorter lead times mean products get to the market faster than the competition.
 Employees feel less stressed when they have the tools to do their jobs correctly.

 Overcoming Unpredictable Lead Times